WAF integrates Log Service to provide the Log Service of WAF feature.

 - Collaboration: This feature collaborates with other data solutions such as real-time computing, cloud storage, and visualization to further explore the value of data.

-After you enable Log Service for WAF based on powerful features of Alibaba Cloud Log Service, you can analyze website access logs and attack protection logs.
+After you enable Log Service for WAF, which is based on powerful features of Alibaba Cloud Log Service, you can analyze website access logs and attack protection logs.
 You can also display data on visual dashboards and use preset thresholds to configure monitoring and alert rules.

 |Query and analysis||